kurianbenoy/kurianbenoy-website/_posts/2019-09-11-MultispeakerTTS_summary.md

 audio in the voice of different speakers, including those unseen during training.
 This research paper was presented during 32nd conference of NeurIPS 2018, Montreal, Canada and is authored by researchers from Google Inc.

-The goal of this work is to build a TTS system which can generate natural speech for a variety of speakers in a data efficent manner.
+The goal of this work is to build a TTS(Text to speech) system which can generate natural speech for a variety of speakers in a data efficent manner.
 We specifically address a zero-shot type learning system, where a speakers cloned audio can be generated for any speech on getting few seconds of untranscribed reference audio.